 Task Action Why?
 When?
-Funding Source: Budget or Reserves Encouraging those fishermen who are currently tagging crawfish to undertake details morphometric sampling of catches Mapping the locations of crawfish sightings in GIS.
+Funding Source: Budget or Reserves Mapping the locations of crawfish sightings in GIS.
 Collecting landings data from the MMO and investigate trends in the landings for the fishery.
 Developing and locating post -larval (pueruli) collectors in the Skerries Bank MCZ and in the SPPSE SAC under an MSc project.
-This will involve working with the fishing industry to set, monitor and remove the collectors. the SW may lead to an increase in fishing pressure and there is a need to avoid a boom and bust fishery.
-Greater knowledge of the species, its movements, population structure, morphometrics, size class distributions and continued recruitment is needed to ensure the appropriate management measures are introduced to protect the species where applicable and ensure a well management viable and sustainable fishery.
-Work with MSc student and fishing industry to develop larvae collectors and deploy at site in the District Meeting in October/November with stakeholders to share results.
-SW regional collaboration.
+This will involve working with the fishing industry to set, monitor and remove the collectors. with stakeholders to share results.